Bold Bean Co

 Heat the olive oil in a large pan over a medium heat.
 Add the onions and cook for 8-10 minutes until starting to soften.
 Then add the garlic and cook for another 2 minutes until fragrant.

-Meanwhile, put half of the beetroot in a food processor and blend into a smooth puree.
+Meanwhile, roughly chop the beetroot into bite sized chunks.
+Put half of them in a blender or food processor along with their juices and blitz into a smooth puree.
 Add a splash of water to loosen, if necessary.
 Set aside.

-Divide the bean-otto between plates and crumble over the goats cheese.
-Garnish with the kale, a drizzle of extra virigin olive oil and a sprinkle of crushed walnuts, if desired, for added crunch.
+Divide the bean-otto between plates and dot over blobs of the goats cheese.
+Garnish with fresh dill, toasted walnuts or seeds and a drizzle of olive oil.